Struggling to get your autistic child to sleep?

 Sleep is an area I have really struggled with.
 Any new parent learns very quickly why sleep deprivation is used as a form of torture.
-I remember silently screaming – help my autistic child won’t sleep many times.
+I remember silently screaming for help many times when my boy wouldn’t sleep.

 Autism and sleep presents its own challenges.
 There are children and adults who sleep well and those who don’t.
 If your child is one who struggles with sleep then I feel your pain.
 Unfortunately there are no magic answers to getting your child to sleep.
-Having said that consistency and routine will help enormously along with lots of patience too.
+Having said that consistency and routine will help enormously along with a lot of patience.

 Sleep is an essential part of our lives.
-You need deep sleep as this is when your body renews itself (tissue repair, hormone production, growth) and energy is restored.
+We all need deep sleep as this is when your body renews itself (tissue repair, hormone production, growth) and energy is restored.
 There are three main stages of sleep: